One of the best ways to connect with nature is to kayak or canoe on a river.

 The reason for the abundant rapids has to do with the geology of the area.
 In short, the altitude of the river drops from 950 feet at Maple Ridge Reserve to 900 feet at the F.L.
 Blankenship Riverside Sanctuary.
 This 50-foot-drop in elevation over 7 miles means that this part of the river is like a long, flat, cascading waterfall that slowly drops toward Covington before evening out and becoming more “still.”

 These same geological forces carved out the numerous rock formations and cliffs that can be seen during the 7-mile journey.
 The most interesting are found at Stillwater Prairie Reserve, which the Stillwater River cuts directly through.

 The four unique bridges are spaced out along the trip.
 The first is the suspension bridge at Maple Ridge Reserve.
 It’s the longest bridge of its kind in Ohio and located just a few feet from the river access point.
 The next is the old stone railroad bridge at Covington Community Park.
 Not only is the structure itself fascinating, but the still waters beneath it create a beautiful, mirror-reflection in the water, making it look like you’re kayaking through a tunnel.
-As you pass under the bridge, look up to watch the golden hue of the stone shimmer and dance in the reflecting sunlight (see video at bottom of page).
+As you pass under the bridge, look up to watch the golden hue of the stone shimmer and dance in the reflecting sunlight.

 The final two bridges are connected and located at the F.L.
 Blankenship Riverside Sanctuary.
 Kayakers will pass under an old steel bridge at the park just before exiting the water for the day.
 Next to the parking lot here is an old stone bridge that, just like the stone bridge in Covington, often has a beautiful mirror-like reflection in the water that passes beneath it.